ethereum/ethereum-org-website/src/content/developers/docs/blocks/index.md

 The block `body` contains several fields of its own:

 ```
-randao_reveal: a value used to select the next blockl proposer
+randao_reveal: a value used to select the next block proposer
 eth1_data: information about the deposit contract
 graffiti: arbitrary data used to tag blocks
 proposer_slashings: list of validators to be slashed
 attester_slashings: list of validators to be slashed
-attestations: list of attestations in favour of the current block
+attestations: list of attestations in favor of the current block
 deposits: list of new deposits to the deposit contract
 voluntary_exits: list of validators exiting the network
 sync_aggregate: subset of validators used to serve light clients